Voxelmetric/Voxelmetric1/README.md

 Save and load your changes to the world at will.

 ##### Infinite Terrain
-Terrain generates around a given object and is removed when you move too far away, there are no borders or limits neither in horizontal nor vertical direction.
+Terrain generates around a given object and is removed when you move too far away, there are no borders or limits neither in horizontal nor vertical direction unless you deliberately configure them.

+#### Structures
+Not only terrain but user defined structures are possible with Voxel(metric) as well.
+There is no limit to their size (although it's recommended to keep them spreading over just a few chunks at most).
+Be it buildings or clutter only your imagination is the limit.

 ### Special features